replicatedhq/replicated-docs/docs/enterprise/installing-app-setup.md

 1. (Recommended) Change the admin console login password:
    1. Click the menu in the top right corner of the admin console, then click **Change password**.
-   1. Enter a new password in the dialog then click **Change Password** to save.
+   1. Enter a new password in the dialog, and click **Change Password** to save.

    Replicated strongly recommends that you change the password from the default provided during installation on a Kubernetes installer provisioned cluster.
 For more information, see [Changing an Admin Console Password](auth-changing-passwords).